maxjacobzander/bucket/README.md

 Bucket is a way for users to keep track of their personal bucketlists!
 The program was initially written for Flatiron School's Rails Project requirement.

 ### User Guide
 Upon creating a new account, users can create new Buckets for themselves, in which they keep keep track of their goals/aspirations.

+### Future Plans
+Future plans for Bucket include the adding the ability to share your buckets with friends, as well as collaborate on assembling/keeping track of said buckets.
+I also plan to add the ability to search for more information about your goals directly from the goal's show page.

 ### Installation Guide
 - Clone repository